da-roth/StableAndBiasFreeMonteCarloGreeks/README.md

 lead to a discontinuity within the first derivative, see e.g. (7.7) [here](http://people.maths.ox.ac.uk/~gilesm/files/sylvestre_thesis.pdf).

 3. As seen in above's example, the Monte Carlo estimator proposed in ["Convergence of Milstein Brownian bridge Monte Carlo methods and stable Greeks calculation"](https://arxiv.org/abs/1906.11002), which allows for stable second-order Greeks through FD, also produced bias-free Greeks through AAD.
-As mentioned in the article, the estimator would also allow the usage of a pathwise sensitivities estimator, since it also got rid of the discontinuity of the first derivative.
+As a remark, as mentioned in the article, the estimator would also allow the usage of a pathwise sensitivities estimator, since it also got rid of the discontinuity of the first derivative.

 ## 3. Connection between stable Greeks through FD and bias-free Greeks through AAD